tomopy/tomopy/benchmarking/README.md

 ## Execution

-- Submission is invoke by running `./pyctest_tomopy.py` from the main directory
+- Submission is invoke by running `python -m benchmarking` from the main directory
-- Run `./pyctest_tomopy.py --help` to view the list of available configuration options
+- Run `python -m benchmarking --help` to view the list of available configuration options
 - Supplementary files
-    - `./benchmarking/pyctest_tomopy_rec.py` is a TomoPy reconstruction script for TomoBank data
+    - `./benchmarking/rec.py` is a TomoPy reconstruction script for TomoBank data
         - When the option `--globus-path` is specified, PyCTest will reconstruct `tomo_00001/tomo_00001.h5` with all the specified algorithms
-    - `./benchmarking/pyctest_tomopy_phantom.py` is a TomoPy reconstruction script for built-in phantoms
+    - `./benchmarking/phantom.py` is a TomoPy reconstruction script for built-in phantoms
 - The default assumption is that the current Python environment has all of the required packages for TomoPy

 ### Example